Agronomists advise T0 winter wheat spray to ward off rust

 With the possibility that tebuconazole could disappear from the armoury in the near future, a new active ingredient coming to the market could hold the answer to future rust control.

-Inpyrfluxam, from Sumitomo Chemical, known as Indiflin is currently in the CRD regulatory system.
+Sumitomo Chemical’s inpyrfluxam, known as Indiflin, is currently in the Chemicals Regulation Division regulatory system.

-The SDHI is already available overseas, particularly used in targeting rust in soybeans.
+The SDHI is already available overseas, particularly used in targeting rust in soya beans.
 It would be typically used at T1 or T2 for yellow and brown rust control.

-It is showing promising results in UK trials, even when up against the severe brown rust infections which many growers experienced during the 2024 harvest season.
+It is showing promising results in UK trials, even when up against the severe brown rust infections that many growers experienced during the 2024 harvest season.

 Need a contractor?